Australian consumers only : USA & World enquires & information visit spicoatings.com - Authorised Australian & New Zealand Distributor

 The Three Pillars of Thermal Surface Management

-Cool Surfaces | Environment | Industry | Thermal Info
+Cool Surfaces | Environmental | Industry | Thermal Info

-Surface temperature is not controlled by thickness alone.
+Surface temperature is not controlled by thickness alone

 It is controlled by how the surface handles radiation the moment it arrives.